mgbleichner/nEEGlace/README.md

 |![Cut casing](./img/Panel_cutting.png  "Cut casing")*Make vertical (A) and horizontal (B) cuts into the aluminum.
 Make sure to remove all cutting residuals (C) and clean the cutting edge (D).*|

 * Make vertical (A) and horizontal (B) cuts into the aluminum.
-Make sure that you do not cut into the metal clasp (C)
+Make sure that you do not cut into the metal clasp (C).
-* Remove all metal and rubber shavings (C)
+* Remove all metal and rubber shavings (C).
-* Clean the cutting edge (D) and remove again all metal shavings
+* Clean the cutting edge (D) and remove again all metal shavings.
 * The result is shown in figure X (A).

 ## Adjust Amplifier casing
 The lower part of the amplifier will be glued to the neck speaker and needs to be adapted to follow the curvature of the neck speaker.
 This part of the amplifier casing and the neck speaker should be large enough to fit the amplifier board.
-* Mark the curvature of the neck speaker on the amplifier casing (B-C)
+* Mark the curvature of the neck speaker on the amplifier casing (B-C).
-* Cut the amplifier with a rotatory power tool (D)
+* Cut the amplifier with a rotatory power tool (D).
-* The part of the casing marked here with an white X (E) can be discarded
+* The part of the casing marked here with an white X (E) can be discarded.
-* There are a couple of plastic parts, inside the amplifier casing that need to be removed (F)
+* There are a couple of plastic parts, inside the amplifier casing that need to be removed (F).

 | Adjust  amplifier casing|